keishacarr/AdventOfCode2021/README.md

 Day 2 (12/16) - Part 1 meant relearning how to read a text file input, since there was not a simple online converter I could use.
 Part 2 was pretty easy, just slightly confusing about the actual instructions.

-Day 3 (12/17) - Refamiliarized myself with numpy for the arrays.
+Day 3 (12/17) - Refamiliarized myself with using numpy for the arrays.
+I really struggled with how to navigate a 2d array in Python; the indexing was not efficient.